alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 ## The idea

-We can imagine this symbol as being made up of multiple "hooks", rotated around a central point.
+One way to imagine symbols like this is being made of multiple "looped hooks".
-Each hook is made up of two parts: a straight line and a circular arc.
-Here's a single hook:

 {%
   inline_svg
-  filename="command_hook.svg"
+  filename="command_looped_hook.svg"
   style="width: 400px;"
 %}

-Imagine taking four copies of that hook, and rotating them around then joining them together -- that would create the looped square in the previous illustrations.
+If you take a collection of these, rotate them around a central point, and join them together, you'd get the complete shape.

+There are three variables we can change:

+*   How many sides/loops are there in the shape?
+*   How long are the straight edges?
+*   How big are the circular loops?

-If we can work out how to draw one of these hooks for an arbitrary size and loop count, we can take that hook and rotate it as many times as we need for the full shape.
+Let's work out how to draw one of these hooks given these inputs.